Celebrity Cruises takes delivery of Celebrity Ascent

 Vacation Experience Highlights

-Celebrity Ascent joins a class of ships without comparison and is a sister ship to Celebrity Beyond, which debuted to great acclaim last year.
+Celebrity Ascent is a sister ship to Celebrity Beyond, which debuted to great acclaim last year.
 Distinctive ship features and new experiences include:

 - The Retreat, an exclusive resort-within-a-resort area for suite guests, highlighted by a two-story sundeck.